leebond/github.io/README.md

 `$ vi /Applications/oracle/product/instantclient_64/12.2.0.1/network/admin/tnsnames.ora`

-from "check ports" step we also noticed the ip address assigned was 0.0.0.0 i.e. localhost, hence we will use localhost in the connection details
+copy the contents below into the vi editor from the "check ports" step we also noticed the ip address was 0.0.0.0 i.e. localhost, hence we will use localhost in the connection details

 Contents of your tnsnames.ora file